alemesa/mac-setup/README.md

 - Remove useless icons from the sidebar
 - Speed up the keyboard on Preferences (🔥 Hot Tip)
 - Show battery percentage, right click battery
-- Change the TrackPad to tap to click
+- Change the TrackPad to "Tap to Click"
-- Activate App Expose on the TrackPad Gestures
+- Activate "App Expose" on the TrackPad Gestures

 <div align="center">
 <img src="./images/KeyboardSpeed.png" width="49%">